Last Updated on May 17, 2026 by Ryan Roberts

 If you want startup legal fees to stay rational, staffing and communication norms matter almost as much as the headline rate.

 Once you have a handle on cost and pricing, the next question is operating model.
-This is one of the most useful decisions you can make.
-Outside counsel, fractional general counsel, and in-house counsel solve different problems.
+This is one of the most useful decisions you can make, because outside counsel, fractional general counsel, and in-house counsel solve different problems.

-If you pick the wrong one, you either overspend on low-value coverage or under-resource a function that is quietly shaping hiring, revenue, financing, and governance.
+If you choose the wrong model, you either overspend on low-value coverage or under-resource a function that quietly shapes hiring, revenue, financing, and governance.

 Outside counsel